Wildlife Viewing and Safety

 Cancellation Policy: Very genours.Details on our Rental Page

-Fully overcast and cool days are rare in early Fall.
-Clear calm coastal days can be in the 70s to 80s during inland heat waves as we move into Early Fall which is our Indian Summer.
-"Variable Sun Days", though warm, can have tendrils of refreshing mist appearing and disappearing on a sunny day.
+Coastal days can remain in high 50s to 60s and stays warm on calm overcast days as we begin moving into winter.
+"Variable Sun Days" can have tendrils of refreshing mist appearing and disappearing on a sunny day.
+Full sun days are also common.
 Wildlife love a dynamic environment.

 Fog: Jenner is much less affected by true fog, that drops to ground level, than Bodega Bay or Fort Ross.
 Fog banks often just hang offshore here.
 Overcast: Is higher and reduces sunlight.
-Variable overcast is common, early Summer, with sun heating temps up mid-day to mid to high 60s.
-As ocean temps warm, overcast clears to mainly full sun days.
+Variable overcast is common, with sun heating temps up mid-day.
+Ocean temps prevent mornings and evenings from dropping to cooler inland temps.
+Mornings and evenings can be lovely on the coast.

 NW Wind Afternoons: Most days now are calm.
 When windy: Beginners and Families start early.
-Finish before winds pick up between 1 and 3 PM.
+Finish before winds pick up between 12 and 1 PM.
 Athletic folks: Enjoy a breezy afternoon.

 Track NW winds which blow out the estuary!
-Strong Spring Winds back down as wind directions shift.
-The estuary proper is protected from most wind directions except for NW.
-A short period of PM breeze is more common Summer months along with fully calm days.
+Strong winds can happen, yet the estuary is protected from most wind directions except for winds coming from the NW.
+A short period of PM breeze is common along with fully calm days.
 However, strong wind can still happen.
 It's important to check "our" wind forecasts.
 Private Paddlers: Know before you go!

 Note: We try to help with recreational safety by updating changing wind forecasts daily if needed.

 Upstream of the estuary: Can be windy even if calm in Jenner.
 This river twists and turns.
 Any wind effects some sections as wind blows upstream.
 Don't get stuck trying to make it downstream.
-Reverse your route: " Start Early" or plan to finish going upstream with the wind at your back.
+Reverse your route when river flows are low, (Mid-Summer into Mid Fall): " Start Early" or plan to finish going upstream with the wind at your back.
+Reversing long routes to go upstream is often not possible during rainy months.